andreapollastri/cipi/README.md

 ```
 wget -O - https://cipi.sh/go.sh | bash
 ```
-- You can install it also via Composer:
+- But you can also install it via Composer:
 ```
 composer create-project andreapollastri/cipi /your-folder
 ```
-- Or you can also use Docker (the best way is using https://github.com/andreapollastri/easydock)
+- Or you can also Dockerize it (the best way is using https://github.com/andreapollastri/easydock)

 #### Installation Note
 Before you can use Cipi, please make sure your server fulfils these requirements: